shubham-gangpuri/Android-Interview-Questions/README.md

 2. Difference between field and method injection.
 Which is perferred, when and why?
 3. Dependency graph.
 4. Scope vs Qualifier
+5. What do you understnd by .toml file in android?
 ```

 ## RxJava/RxAndroid :